BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at airports, hotels, and major public spaces.
-They offer a reliable, albeit sometimes more expensive, alternative to ride-sharing, especially if you prefer a traditional service.
+Taxis are readily available, especially at the airport, hotels, and major tourist spots.
+They offer a reliable alternative to ride-sharing, particularly if you prefer a more traditional service.

 Rental Cars

-Renting a car provides the most flexibility, especially if you plan to explore beyond the immediate Plano Piloto or visit multiple attractions spread out across the city.
-Brasília's wide avenues are designed for cars.
+Renting a car provides the most flexibility, especially if you plan to explore beyond the immediate Plano Piloto or visit multiple attractions in a day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.